FloreaCT/open-days/README.md

 # open-days

 University project for Advanced Databases in order to demonstrate and apply full stack technologies.

+Link to the working project: https://open-days.vercel.app/

 ## 1. About